We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Polydipsia is the medical term for extreme thirst that a person cannot quench by drinking.
+Polydipsia is the medical term for excessive thirst that a person cannot quench by drinking.
+Treatment will depend on the underlying cause of the condition.

 It is not a disease but a symptom of certain health problems, such as diabetes.
 People who have this symptom should see a doctor.